 Bike Trailer Attachment Systems

-All bike trailers, whether for you child, gear or pet, attach to the bike by bolting to the rear triangle or your seat post, or by attaching to a special quick-release skewer.
+Whether for you child, gear or pet, bike trailers connect to your bike in different ways.
+Trailers commonly mount to your bike's seat post or the rear axle of the bike.
 Check to make sure that the trailer you’re considering is compatible with your bike’s brakes, axle and drivetrain.
-Hooded dropouts, thru axles, disc brakes and some 11-speed drivetrains can interfere with trailer attachment systems.

 Most trailers easily detach in seconds, so when you want to ride without the trailer, it’s easy to remove it.